-My special thanks to the following patrons of my YouTube channel and Website, “Ham Radio Answers.”
-These patrons provide $5 or $10/month or more via my Patreon page.
-You can visit the page and check out my funding goals and become a patron yourself!
+My special thanks to the patrons of my YouTube channel and Website, “Ham Radio Answers.”
+These patrons provide a fixed amount every month via my Patreon page.
+You can visit Patreon and become a patron yourself!

 Your name and photo can be here too!

 Become a patron!
 Fund me at the level of $5 or $10/month or more via my Patreon page.
 (Please note that I am not a 501(c)3 organization and this funding is not tax deductible.)

 Alex Mackenzie became a patron on March 2020.
 Thanks Alex!
 He writes, “Good morning to you.
 Im happy to help.
 When I started to understand how time consuming and effort intensive your tutorial videos were, I knew this was an endeavor I wanted to somehow be a tiny part of.
 I am currently using your videos to upgrade my license to the extra class and Ive introduced my older son to ham radio heavily using your videos.
 The way you pass information brings back the magic the way my grandfather influenced me.
 When I was a child Gramps introduced me to the world by involving me in his hobbies which included ham radio, astronomy and telescope building, steam railroad tech both in models and real life, and aviation construction and probably most importantly flying our steerman, yankee, BD-5, and chief.
 I retired from the military as a medevac pilot; and now I have the time to give this same chance to experience those wonders to my boys.
 Your videos help myself and countless others… possibly more than you know.
 Thank you.”

 Jack Espinal, Became a patron on 11 May 2020.
 Thanks Jack!

 Bob Slovick, ADØHI, became a patron on 19 April 2017, and upgraded his patronage on 23 Aug 2017.
 Thanks Bob!

 Justin Smith became a patron on 20 Feb 2019.
 Thanks, Justin!